-ISO13485:2016 also requires a system that continuously collects and evaluates information to determine what measures are needed.
+ISO 13485:2016 also requires a system that continuously collects and evaluates information and helps users determine what measures are needed.

 Conclusion: The laws require manufacturers to plan and operate effective post-market surveillance systems.
 These systems must systematically and continuously collect and evaluate all relevant information.